AbdullahDagher/docker-php-mysql/README.md

-To run the application run this command: docker compose up
+To run the application run this command:<br>
+<div>docker compose up</div>
+then follow this link: http://localhost:8081